Thursday, June 30, 2022

 Saturday, June 18, 2022

 “MANY persons entirely mistake the Gospel.
 They imagine that God is now demanding something of them—that they have something to do, in order to be saved.
-At least, they think they must love God before He can regard them with complacency [i.e. the love of complacence, or loving what is beautiful or morally excellent; loving those who love Him].
+At least, they think they must love God before He can regard them with complacency [i.e. loving what is beautiful or morally excellent; loving those who love Him].
 They do not see that the Gospel is the very opposite to this; that it is a declaration of God’s love to man, and that God in it brings to them, just as they are, every thing they need for present peace and eternal blessing, through our Lord Jesus Christ.
 There is nothing for the sinner to do; first, because he cannot do any thing acceptable to God—‘they that are in the flesh cannot please God;’ and secondly, because Jesus has done it all.

 The thought that we must love God, to be saved, instead of being saved solely because God loves us, clings most tenaciously to fallen nature; but nothing short of seeing God’s love to us in the cross of Christ, even when we were dead in sins, can give peace.